Arnold-Chiari syndrome is a series of nervous system symptoms related to a deformity of the skull.

 There are no known risk factors for Chiari malformation.
 There may be a genetic connection in some families.

-Symptoms in infants are due to pressure on therear lower part of the brain and the brainstem and may include: VomitingWeaknessParalysis of the limbsChokingChronic cough or hoarseness
+Symptoms in infants are due to pressure on the lower part of the brain and brainstem.
+They may include: VomitingWeaknessParalysis of the limbsChokingChronic cough or hoarseness

 Symptoms in adolescents are usually milder and may include: LightheadednessFaintingWeakness in the legsHeadaches

 Inability to hear